johnbywater/peto/README.md

 System to support mass periodic testing for infectious disease.

-This system is motivated by the occurrence of the Cononavirus (COVID-19) pandemic, and the expectation that other such pandemics could occur in future and would need to be responded to with the same, or similar, capabilities as are required in this case.
+This system is motivated by the occurrence of the Cononavirus (COVID-19) pandemic.

-The proposed response, by Julian Peto FRS, for mass periodic testing depends on recording and querying the swab test results.
+Mass periodic testing is a response proposed by Julian Peto FRS which depends on dispatching and processing swabs, and recording test results.
 The requirements are described below.

+This approach offers a way to end the lockdown that many of us are currently experiencing without returning to the "let rip" mass deaths scenario.
+Looking beyond the current crisis, there is a possibility that future epidemics could also be responded to with mass periodic testing.

 ## Motivation